 It may seem obvious but your profile is the first place where people learn more about you.
 If you fail to optimize your profile well, you’ll be seen as a spammer.
 When people send a request for the connection you need to look at the profile from their viewpoint.
 When you send an invitation on the notifications bar they see a tiny preview with your name, title, and the beginning parts of your message.
 Since they don’t know you won’t get many accepted invitations from this alone.
 They will want to learn more and that’s where you need to start optimizing.

 Add your job title and other titles you have.
+Including your academic achievements, however, avoid listing non-traditional pedigrees such as LinkedIn certifications as they might get you overlooked.
 Think about the people you want to connect with.
 Are you targeting CEOs?
 If you’re targeting a CEO a profile title should be Helps CEOs with this and that.
 A freelancer who wants new clients should optimize his profile accordingly.
 If you nail the above aspects, the person you invited is likely to check out the full profile and connect with you.

 What they want to do is understand if you’re honest about who you say you are.
 Your profile should be filled out.
 List past jobs and what you were able to do at those jobs.
 Also mention that you’re open to new connections.
 That encourages people to act.
 As a result, you get more LinkedIn followers who can become your leads, too.